'Ten Hag's Man Utd era ignited on memorable night'

 United's supporters marched in their thousands in protest against the ownership of the Glazers before kick-off and even the pre-match parading of new £60m signing Casemiro was accompanied by the soundtrack of open discontent aimed at the Americans.

-There was, however, unity behind an outstanding United performance that made a nonsense of the embarrassment of the home defeat to Brighton and 4-0 humiliation at Brentford in Ten Hag's first two Premier League games.
+There was, however, unity behind an outstanding United performance that made a nonsense of the embarrassment of the home defeat by Brighton and 4-0 humiliation at Brentford in Ten Hag's first two Premier League games.

 He ordered his players to take their anger out on Liverpool and, from the first whistle, this was as good as Old Trafford has felt for some time as the manager got exactly what he wanted for his first victory.